What Is Soul Fatigue?

 I’m sorry to be the one to tell you that there’s no magic cure for this.

-There’s no button you push and suddenly the weight lifts off your soul.
+There’s no button you push and suddenly the weight lifts off your soul, the light shines through your mental window again and you can breathe easier than before.

 Healing soul fatigue is slower, like finding cracks in a wall and prying them open just enough to let a little light through.